 An opportunity for anyone to make oral announcements at the end of worship.
 Brevity is valued.
-We also have a weekly newsletter, called the Assemblyline where announcements are shared.
-Assemblyline announcements should be emailed to email@example.com by 8 a.m. on Fridays.
+We also have a weekly newsletter called the Assemblyline where announcements are shared.
+Assemblyline announcements should be emailed to firstname.lastname@example.org by 11 p.m. on Thursdays.

-Weekly announcements; available online, on paper, or by email.
-You can also find paper copies of the Assemblyline on the literature table.
+Weekly announcements; available by email, online, or on paper by request.
 You can subscribe to receive the Assemblyline via email by clicking here.

 Birthday candle and ice cream visit

-Assembly children up through middle school are celebrated with a birthday candle during first hour on a Sunday close to the child’s birthday, along with a few sentences about the child in that week’s Assemblyline.
+Assembly children up through middle school are celebrated during first hour on a Sunday close to the child’s birthday, along with a few sentences about the child in that week’s Assemblyline.
 Children ages 3 through grade 8 get taken out for ice cream by a member of the pastoral team each year for the child’s birthday.
-To ensure your children can participate in this tradition, give your children’s names and birthdates to the Administrative Assistant by filling out the Contact Form.
+To ensure your children can participate in this tradition, give your children’s names and birthdates to the church office by filling out the Contact Form

-Assembly is a member of two Mennonite Church USA conferences, giving us a dual-conference affiliation: Central District Conference and Indiana-Michigan Mennonite Conference.
+Assembly is a member of Central District Conference of Mennonite Church USA.

 Assembly does not have a traditional church council or church board.
-Instead, there are monthly gatherings of all interested adults to discuss congregational business and make decisions.
+Instead, there are monthly gatherings (typically on the 3rd Sunday of the month) of all interested adults to discuss congregational business and make decisions.
+Depending on the agenda, we hold these meetings in person or on Zoom.

-When used with a capital F, “Faith” refers to Faith Mennonite Church, our sister congregation that meets in the same building on Sunday evenings.
+When used with a capital F, “Faith” refers to Faith Mennonite Church, our sister congregation that shares our meetinghouse on New York Street.

 The area just outside the worship space with the mailboxes.
 Also called the lobby or the narthex.